xyphro/UsbGpib/README.md

 avrdude -c usbasp -p m32u4 -e -Ulock:w:0x3F:m -Uefuse:w:0xcb:m -Uhfuse:w:0xd8:m -Ulfuse:w:0xff:m
 avrdude -c usbasp -p m32u4 -U flash:w:BootLoader.hex

 After programming the file, disconnect and connect the device and a USB drive will show up.
 Copy the TestAndMeasurement.bin file to this USB drive - ideally using the command line.
-Example: copy TestAndMeasurement.bin F:\FLASH.BIN.
+Example: `copy TestAndMeasurement.bin F:\FLASH.BIN`.
+On Linux, there is a bug with the LUFA mass storage that means it is required to use `dd if=TestAndMeasurement.bin of=/mnt/FLASH.BIN bs=512 conv=notrunc oflag=direct,sync`.

 When done, disconnect and connect USB again and you're ready to use it!